Semur-en-Auxois

 Semur-en-Auxois has a medieval core, built on a pink granite bluff more than half-encircled by the River Armançon.
 The river formerly provided motive power for tanneries and mills, but its flow is now somewhat reduced by the Lac de Pont.
 The dam was built upstream in the 19th century to provide water for the Canal de Bourgogne.

 Sport

 Semur-en-Auxois was the start of Stage 6 in the 2007 Tour de France.
+In the 2024 Tour de France, it was the start of Stage 8.